LukeMccon/Airdrop/README.md

 ##### /airdrop packages

-Lists all the airdrop packages that are installed
+Lists all the airdrop packages and view contents

 ##### /airdrop package [packageName]